 Here are some of the key places that you may want to explore..

 Pulau Redang is the biggest of all islands in this state and is one of the most beautiful island in the world.
 This island is the best place for snorkelling, scuba diving, jungle trekking, canoeing and boating.
 If you have yet to go to any marine park, you will be amazed by the marine life here.
 See the turtles, fishes and coral reefs directly beneath you as you snorkel and scuba dive here.
-The luxurious Berjaya Redang Beach Resort is located on this island.
+The luxurious Berjaya Redang Island Resort is located on this island.

 See the experience of going to the island from Syahbandar Jetty, Kuala Terengganu by Sejahtera Speed Boat.